 • N.R.S.
 205.2741 explains the offense of throwing a substance at a bicycle or motor vehicle and explains the offense of willfully damaging a bicycle or motor vehicle.
 The statute defines the crime and imposes certain penalties on defendants who willfully cause damage.

 • N.R.S.
 205.2745 explains the penalties associated with operating a premises on which illegally obtained motor vehicles are destroyed, disassembled, stored for illegal purposes, or reassembled.
-The statute explains when it is illegal to own such a premises, what prosecutors must prove to secure conviction, and what the penalties are.
+The statute explains when it is illegal to own such premises, what prosecutors must prove to secure a conviction, and what the penalties are.

 • N.R.S.
 205.2747 explains the crime of unlawfully transferring or assigning a right of interest in a motor vehicle and imposes penalties for this offense.

-Within each of these statutes, defendants can find specific examples of the elements of each crime connected to a motor vehicle which prosecutors must prove in order for a defendant to be convicted of wrongdoing.
+Within each of these statutes, defendants can find specific examples of the elements of each crime connected to a motor vehicle that prosecutors must prove in order for a defendant to be convicted of wrongdoing.